GhostActive/booklist/README.md

 If you are a beginner, the following section shows briefly some tips that support reading.

-- Work with the books instead of just consuming them.
-Working with the book means being clear about what the core ideas are and how they can be implemented in daily life to make progress as well as changes.
-What are the missing skills that need to be learned to fulfill the points described?
+- Take notes to summarize (for quick look-up later) and think about the most important content.

-- Take notes to summarize the most important content (for quick look-up later).
+- Work with the books instead of just consuming them. *"Working with a book"* means to become clear about the core ideas/principles and (how to) implement them in daily life - Proactively gain necessary knowledge and skills.

 - Read (good) books multiple times.
-One characteristic of good books is that they provide new and deeper insights even after being read more than once.
-The first time for learning the basics about the topic to build a solid foundation.
-Each further time, to compare existing knowledge, skills and experiences in order to grow at a specific topic.
-There should be a few months between each run to allow the knowledge to be processed sufficiently.
+One characteristic of good books is that they provide new and deeper insights after being read more than once.
+The first reading should be used to build a foundation.
+All further times to strengthen the foundation and go deeper into the topic.
+However, there should be at least a couple of months between repetitions in order to process the knowledge and to gain new experience.

-- Change and progress take time - don't force it.
-Especially in the beginning, it is sneaky trap to overload oneself by taking too much in too short a time.
-In the beginning, it is important to find the balance between needed effort and breaks to relax.
-Also, consider the author's culture and context.
+- Change and progress take time - Don't force it.
+Especially in the beginning, it's a sneaky trap to overload oneself by taking too much in too short a time.
+Therefore, it's important to find the balance between needed effort and breaks to relax.
+Also, consider the author's culture and context - Maybe things works different.
 In most cases, the content must be adapted to the current one.

 - Talk to other people with similar opinions about the topics, but don't be disappointed if they disagree.
 A good discussion can provide new views.